opencog/atomspace/opencog/persist/sql/README.md

 code-base to support these other databases, but the work-arounds for the missing features are kind-of complicated, and likely to be slow.

-Be sure to install the postgres server and the postgres client.
+Be sure to install the Postgres server and the Postgres client.

 ```
     sudo apt-get install postgresql-9.3